tommasobonomo/react-tournament/README.md

 - Better implementation of the new game feature, without page reload (**DONE!**);
 - Better checks on score inputs (**DONE!**);
-- Implementation of settings panel at the start of a new tournament, to choose number of points awarded for each different result;
+- Implementation of settings panel at the start of a new tournament, to choose number of points awarded for each different result (**DONE!**);
 - Ability to save/load tournaments.

 ### Build